Bypassing Salesforce data validation in rules and APEX triggers for data import & migration

 (Product: Active EQUALS True) OR (Current User Profile: Name EQUALS Data Migration Profile)

-APEX triggers
+APEX Triggers

 One option is to just disable triggers altogether — it is generally a good practice to have an option to disable triggers in a package, i.e., a well written package will have an option looking similar to this: